Skip to content

 bash

-C++ Transition — How RAII Ends the Nightmare of Manual Management
+C++ Transition — How RAII ends the nightmare of manual management

-The Core Idea of RAII
+Core Idea of RAII

-The Three Smart Pointers
+The Three Musketeers of Smart Pointers

 Standard Library Containers